cloudinary/cloudinary_sfcc_pwa-kit/README.md

 - `query_param`: Locale is included as a query parameter.
 Example: `/women/dress?locale=en-US`
 - `none`: Locale isn’t included in the URL.
 Example: `/women/dress`

-`url.showDefaults`: This boolean value dictates whether the default site or locale values are shown in the url.
+`url.showDefaults`: This boolean value dictates whether the default site or locale values are shown in the URL.
 Defaults to: false.

 By default, a new project is configured to not include the locale and site in the URL path.

-### Manage Multiple B2C Commerce Sites with Same Domain
+### Manage Multiple B2C Commerce Sites with the Same Domain

-By default, the Retail App is configured to a single locale, single site project.
+By default, the Retail App is configured to a single locale, single-site project.
 However, it can be extended to run multiple sites in one single code base.

-The `sites.js` file contains definition of the sites that you have configured in Business Manager.
+The `sites.js` file contains definitions of the sites that you have configured in Business Manager.
 The following example shows configuration for `{COMMERCE-CLOUD-SITE-ID}` and `{COMMERCE-CLOUD-SITE-ID}Global` sites:

 ```js
 // /config/sites.js